Bake or Break

 Total Time 1 hour 5 minutes

-Blueberry Peach Crisp is what your summer dessert dreams are all about!
+Peach blueberry crisp is what your summer dessert dreams are all about!
 That sweet filling plus the streusel topping is just perfect served warm with a big scoop of ice cream!

 Blueberry Peach Crisp in square baking dish with serving spoon